 At a Glance

-- Tasks: Lead and manage a team focused on supporting victims of domestic abuse.
+- Tasks: Lead a team focused on supporting victims of domestic abuse.

 - Company: Join a dedicated charitable organisation making a real difference in the community.

-- Benefits: Enjoy a competitive salary, supportive work environment, and opportunities for personal growth.
+- Benefits: Enjoy a competitive salary and a supportive work environment.

-- Why this job: Make a meaningful impact while working in a passionate and caring culture.
+- Why this job: Make a positive impact while working in a fulfilling and meaningful role.

-- Qualifications: Experience in community services or management is preferred; passion for helping others is essential.
+- Qualifications: Experience in community services or management is preferred.

 The predicted salary is between 28000 - 42000 £ per year.